meteor/meteor/content/testing.md

 };
 ```

-A simple example of a reusable component to test is the [`Todos_item`](https://github.com/meteor/todos/blob/master/imports/ui/components/todos-item.html) template.
+An example of a reusable component to test is the [`Todos_item`](https://github.com/meteor/todos/blob/master/imports/ui/components/todos-item.html) template.
 Here's what a unit test looks like (you can see some [others in the app repository](https://github.com/meteor/todos/blob/master/imports/ui/components/client)).

 [`imports/ui/components/client/todos-item.tests.js`](https://github.com/meteor/todos/blob/master/imports/ui/components/client/todos-item.tests.js):